Puma Bravery Review Facts

 Puma combines many features to create a comfortable running shoe.
 Starting with the shoe’s cushioning, Puma uses EVA injected foam that offers optimal cushioning and support during impact, while still maintaining its light weight.
 The foam is designed to feel like a spring during impact, so the runner can push off in a comfortable, efficient manner.
 The upper also adds to the shoe’s comfort level, as it uses a lightweight, thin, performance

-Puma offers a variety of options when it comes to color
+Puma offers a variety of options when it comes to the color

 The Puma Bravery offers many protective features.
 Starting with the outsole that is made up of a durable, rubber compound called Evertrack.
 It protects the foot during impact from road debris and tougher surfaces that could hurt the foot, while also keeping it secure.
 Puma has designed the outsole to have a liberal amount of rubber on the forefront and heel areas for added protection.
 The upper unit uses a performance mesh that protects the foot, while the traditional lacing system keeps the foot secure.
 Reviewers did have an issue with the upper fabric ripping during high wear, so this could be an issue depending on where and how often the shoe is worn.
 The shoe’s midsole foam cushioning, which is abrasion-resistant, also offers an element of protection, keeping the foot safe and comfortable throughout impact.
 Overall, the shoe rates average for protection.

 The Puma Bravery is a road shoe that is designed for everyday training, as well as competition.
-The shoe has an outsole that is made up of Puma’s Evertrack, a high quality rubber compound that resists abrasion, wear and tear.
+The shoe has an outsole that is made up of Puma’s Evertrack, a high-quality rubber compound that resists abrasion, wear and tear.
 This helps provide protection from tougher surfaces and road debris, protecting the shoe from the effects of road running.
 The shoe also has flex grooves that offer flexibility and protection.
-While the shoe has durable, high quality features, it is best to keep them off the trails, and stay on the road.
+While the shoes have durable, high-quality features, it is best to keep them off the trails and stay on the road.

 The Puma Bravery originally retailed for approximately $70.
 However, the shoe can be found online now for around $28, which is a great deal.
-With the affordable pricing, and the shoe’s comfort, cushioning and strong outsole, the Puma Harmony would be a great option for runners looking for an everyday trainer or competition shoe.
+With the affordable pricing and the shoe’s comfort, cushioning and strong outsole, the Puma Bravery would be a great option for runners looking for an everyday trainer or competition shoe.

 The Puma Bravery is made for road running.
 The shoe’s outsole is designed with a strong rubber outsole to combat the debris and tough surfaces often encountered on the roam.
 Combined with the shoe’s abrasion-resistant foam injected midsole, the flex grooves help provide a strong amount of traction on the road.
 Overall, the Puma Bravery is average when it comes to traction.